The Most Popular Cookie in Every State

 Whether you crave the sweet and salty flavors of chocolate chip, the butteriness of sugar cookies, or the warm spices in snickerdoodles, every cookie should be celebrated.
 And while December 4 is National Cookie Day, we don't need a food holiday to reach for the cookie jar.
 From ice cream sandwiches to whoopie pies, cookies are arguably America's favorite treat.
 But which cookie comes out on top and is truly beloved in every state?

 So without further ado, here is a breakdown of the most popular cookies in every state.
-And for more, don't miss these 15 Classic American Desserts That Deserve a Comeback.
+And for more, don't miss The Most Popular Cake Flavor in Every State.

 ALABAMA: Peanut Butter with Chocolate Chips